Doppler boosting the stochastic gravitational wave background: Outlook

 \section{Outlook}

 In this paper we studied kinematic effects associated with the observer peculiar velocity on the energy density of the SGWB, paying special attention to their dependence on the frequency slope of the GW spectrum.
 We showed that a Doppler boost is responsible for the modulation and aberration of intrinsic anisotropies, and it additionally generates kinematic anisotropies from the rest-frame monopole of the SGWB.
 We provided analytic and ready-to-use expressions describing aberration, modulation and monopole-induced Doppler anisotropies of the SGWB.
 We showed that these effects are enhanced in the presence of large tilts of the frequency spectrum, and examined explicit examples where these findings can be relevant.
 We point out that a detection of boost-induced anisotropies can provide a complementary measurement of the spectral shape.
 We outlined a method to forecast the precision with which the spectral shape can be measured by a given detector network.
 For illustrative purposes, we applied this method to a simple case study: an extragalactic background with spectral index $n_{\Omega}=2/3$ induced by coalescing binaries detectable with ET+CE.
-In this simple case we find that the monopole-induced dipole will allow us to constrain the spectral shape with a precision of about $16\%$.
+In this simple case we find that the monopole-induced dipole will allow us to constrain the spectral shape with a precision of about $16\%$. {Interestingly, one can take a different perspective, and from the study of the kinematic dipole, try to extract information about our peculiar motion (with respect to the CMB rest frame), assuming that the spectral shape in a given frequency band is reconstructed via binning methods.
+We show that a study of kinematic anisotropies with ET+CE can allow one to constrain our peculiar velocity with respect to the CMB frame with a precision of $30\%$.}

 Our analysis can be further developed in different directions.
 First, our forecasting method, which we presented for the case of a power-law frequency dependence for $\Omega_{\rm GW}$, can be generalized and applied to any frequency profile.
 It would be interesting to carry on such generalization to SGWB of cosmological origin whose spectral index can have non-trivial dependence on frequencies.
 Moreover, while in section \ref{sec-prospects} we included only kinematic corrections at first order in the $\beta$-expansion, it would be interesting to extend it at second order in $\beta$, for better clarifying consequences of mixing among different multipoles.
 At second order in $\beta$, one can constrain additional parameters controlling the properties of the spectrum, as for example $\alpha_\Omega$ which can be important for cosmological backgrounds (see e.g. Fig \ref{fig:plot1}).